pranav083/100-days-of-code/log_p.md

 **Today's Progress**:
 * worked on my resume.
 * worked on the my lab work.
+* today I did 35 min of exercise.
+* Good website for gita study : https://www.holy-bhagavad-gita.org/chapter/1/verse/1
 **Thoughts:**
 * I have to start my day early.
 * I have to give more time to my studies and myself.

 **Wasted time:**
 * 2 hour on youtube and watched 2 movies.
+### Day 5: January 18, 2024
+**Today's Progress**:
+* done a lot of exercise and getting pain in my body.

+**Wasted time:**
+* mostly productive day.
+* help in people to shift the house.